LoveMHz/lovemhz.github.io/_posts/2025-06-17-xbox-scene-theft.md

 Even more significant, this was an entirely new side channel attack that allowed drive unlocking to be performed directly over the IDE bus.

-Later that same day, Harcroft, a member of the Xbox Data Preservation Discord, Team Resurgent, and other related projects, publicly replied to our announcement, stating:
+Later that same day, Harcroft, a member of the Xbox Data Preservation Discord and other related projects, publicly replied to our announcement, stating:

 ``We've been doing this for the better part of a year with free software tools and $2 USB/TTL boards.``